 The Fordingbridge Regal Cinema Club is a not-for-profit community organisation with members from the local area.
 It manages the Regal Cinema and ensures that the community benefits from this important heritage building and valuable community resource.

-To effectively manage the Regal Cinema, tickets can only be purchased by FRCC members either via this website or at the Fordingbridge Bookshop.
+To effectively manage the Regal Cinema, tickets are first released to our full annual members who get priority booking and discounted tickets as part of their membership package.
+We then release the remaining tickets, which include a day membership, which can be purchased by members of the public.
+Tickets can be purchased online via this website, at the cinema itself or at the Fordingbridge Bookshop.
 Annual membership is available to anyone aged 16 years or older.

 The FRCC has three permanent Club committee positions;

 Club Chairman, Club Treasurer and Club Secretary.

 There are also other positions that help with programming, managing volunteer staff and other specific tasks.